composify-js/composify/packages/docs/pages/docs/tutorial/expo.md

 :::

 :::info[Vue support is on the way 🚀]
-Right now Composify works with React only.
-Vue support is in the works and coming soon.
+Right now, Composify works with React only.
+Vue support is in the works and will be coming soon.
 :::

 ## Register components to the Catalog

-Let's create three simple components: `Heading`, `Body`, and `Button`.
+Let's create a few simple components.

 :::code-group
 ```jsx showLineNumbers [Heading]